How to Keep Spiders Out of Your Bedroom

 Here’s the list of our most common eight-legged lodgers:

-1. House Spider: House spiders are big and easy to spot with their brown heads and tan abdomens that often have a cool ‘herringbone’ pattern.
+1. House Spiders: House spiders are big and easy to spot with their brown heads and tan abdomens that often have a cool ‘herringbone’ pattern.
 They love dark, quiet places like basements and attics and are pretty fast movers.

 2. False Widow Spiders: These spiders look a bit like black widows but aren’t as nasty.
 They’re dark with some light markings and can give a bite that’s more annoying than harmful.
 You’ll often find them in dry, sheltered spots around urban areas.

-3. Missing Sector Orb Web Spider: These little spiders have pale bodies and legs with silver-grey markings.
+3. Missing Sector Orb Web Spiders: These little spiders have pale bodies and legs with silver-grey markings.
 They make unique, asymmetrical webs, usually with a missing part.
 You’ll see them in gardens and near windows catching small bugs.

-4. Daddy Long Legs Spider: With tiny grey bodies and super long, thin legs, daddy long legs spiders are harmless and like to hang out in room corners or garages.
+4. Daddy Long Legs Spiders: With tiny grey bodies and super long, thin legs, daddy long legs spiders are harmless and like to hang out in room corners or garages.
 Their webs are messy and irregular, but they help keep other pests in check.

-5. Zebra Jumping Spider: Small but bold, zebra jumping spiders are black and white striped.
+5. Zebra Jumping Spiders: Small but bold, zebra jumping spiders are black and white striped.
 They move in a jerky, ‘start and stop’ way.
 They don’t make webs but hunt for prey on walls and windowsills, especially in sunny spots.

-6. Lace Web Spider: Medium-sized and brown with yellowish markings, lace web spiders weave intricate, lace-like webs.
+6. Lace Web Spiders: Medium-sized and brown with yellowish markings, lace web spiders weave intricate, lace-like webs.
 They hang out in garden walls and fences, mainly coming out at night to catch insects, helping your garden stay pest-free.

 Are spiders playing on your mind?
 Find out...